-- Proof of English Proficiency: A Test of English as a Foreign Language score of at least 533 (paper-based), 200 (computer-based), 72-73 (internet-based); successful completion of Level 112 at an English Language School (ELS) or Level 12 at a Berlitz Language Program and a qualified recommendation of the program director of the chosen language program; a Michigan test score of at least 85; an International English Language Testing System (IELTS) score of at least 7; or a King George International College (KGIC) English for Post-Secondary Education (EPE) final proficiency test score of 75% with a passing class score of 80; - Certified English translations of all transcripts originally prepared in any other language.
-(The student will be responsible for having the English translations evaluated by a professional transcript evaluator as determined by the University if the institution is not accredited by a U.S. regional accrediting body). - Proof of graduation from a secondary school
+• Proof of English Proficiency: 68-72 (internet-based) on the Test of English as a Foreign Language (TOEFL), 6.0 on the International English Language Testing System (IELTS), Michigan test score of at least 85, or successful completion of Level 112 at an ELS Language School (ELS) or certificate of Completion of Program from an English Language Institute (ELI), along with a recommendation of the program director, or King George International College (KGIC) English for Post-Secondary Education (EPE) final proficiency test scores of 75% with a passing class score of 80 will also be accepted for language proficiency.

+• Certified English translations of all transcripts originally prepared in any other language.
+(The student will be responsible for having the English translations evaluated by a professional transcript evaluator as determined by the University if the institution is not accredited by a U.S. regional accrediting body).

+• Proof of graduation from a secondary school

-- A certified document guaranteeing adequate financial support for at least the student's first year of study and, barring any unforeseen circumstances, adequate funding from the same or an equally dependable source for subsequent years - For students transferring from a school in the United States-a transfer verification form - A physical exam, adequate medical insurance and proof of immunization are required prior to enrollment
+• A certified document guaranteeing adequate financial support for at least the student's first year of study and, barring any unforeseen circumstances, adequate funding from the same or an equally dependable source for subsequent years

+• For students transferring from a school in the United States-a transfer verification form

+• A physical exam, adequate medical insurance and proof of immunization are required prior to enrollment

-The undergraduate admission office must receive all documents at least three months prior to the expected date of entry.
+The undergraduate admission office must receive all documents at least two months prior to the expected term of enrollment.
 I-20 forms will be issued only after acceptance is granted and will remain in effect only for those who continue to make satisfactory progress as full-time students in an accepted program.
 The program length may vary for each student.